sergeimolinari/IDOS-PPP/README.md

 - GROWTH + PRESENTATION.

-- Here are some cool visualization ideas using matplotlib and seaborn to effectively present your data:

-  - Growth Data Visualization - Heatmap with Color Coding: Use a heatmap to visualize growth data, with colors indicating growth levels.
-Use green for values above 1.1 (positive growth) and red for values below 0.9 (negative growth).
-This can help highlight countries with significant changes. - Line Plot with Highlights: Create a line plot for each country's growth over time, with markers or annotations to highlight years with significant changes (either above 1.1 or below 0.9).

 - MEETING ON 28/5 (brainstorming in order to narrow down 1/2 areas of interest for the paper) -> (significance, correlations, growth, …), VISUALIZATION (plots), pre-commit hooks.
 How revolutions changed indicators -> difference between years (RDD and DiD) -> there are differences in sheet “PROT” from column Q (in green extreme changes) -> observations and maybe motivation.
-Maybe also boxplots for stat analysis (?)
+Maybe also boxplots for stat analysis

 - Conflict / Post-conflict was a bit diappointing: only Yemen is part of the "conflict_countries", and Lebanon is the only other country in the